wkumari/draft-wkumari-opsawg-sdi/README.md

-   Network device configurations contain a significant amount of security related and / or proprietary information (for example, RADIUS or TACACS secrets).
+   Network device configurations contain a significant amount of security related and / or proprietary information (for example, RADIUS or TACACS+ secrets).
 Exposing these to a third party to load onto a new device (or using an auto-install techniques which fetch an (unencrypted) config file via something like TFTP) is simply not acceptable to many operators, and so they have to send employees to